jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

-# Handling the data and display it with Github Pages
+# Handling the data and display it with GitHub Pages
-Now we have an output.json file ready to be displayed.
+Now we have an 'output.json' file ready to be displayed.
 But there are still a couple of issues here.
-The output file will be overwritten every time and we don't really have a way to display the history and compare the results.
-One could solve this in multiple ways by simply saving data from the output file in another file, but we will utulize github pages to display some selected statistics in a table.
+The output file will be overwritten every time and we do not really have a way to display the history and compare the results.
+One could solve this in multiple ways by simply saving data from the output file in another file, but we will utulize GitHub Pages to display some selected statistics in a table.

-## Setting up github pages
+## Setting up GitHub Pages
-Go to settings on Github and press Pages.
+Go to settings on GitHub and press Pages.
 Press activate and just like that you have a page!

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/pages_intro1.PNG?raw=true" />

 If nothing is specified the page will display your README.md file.
 In our case we want it to run the `index.html` file in `docs/`.
 So change the source from root to docs as shown in the image.
-Github pages will either by default read a index.md or index.html, which fortunate for you, is already in there.
+Github Pages will either read the 'index.md' or 'index.html' by default.
+Fortunately for you, this file is already included.
 You can press the link and try to run it.

 Examining the full flowchart again:
 <!--<img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/framework.PNG?raw=true" />-->